india-ultimate/the-huddle/content/issue-010/_index.md

-There's likely no play more exciting in Ultimate than the huck.
+There\'s likely no play more exciting in Ultimate than the huck.
 A team puts everything on the line for one big thow, for a moment of glory.
 But how do the best throwers in the game throw the disc so far and with so much accuracy?